ocaml/ocaml.org/data/tutorials/platform/op_02_roadmap.md

 dune repl
 ```

-Note that a REPL is not only useful to new users of the language but also to
-more experienced ones, in particular for library authors (U2).
-Indeed, opening a
-REPL using the previous command embeds the libraries resulting from the
-compilation in the toplevel.
-This provides a quick way for library users to test
-their libraries in an interactive and fresh environment.

 While opening a REPL with all public modules available is the default, Dune
 offers more options for library users (P1, P3).
 It can open a REPL with more
 control over the included modules, for instance, only a specified module or all